Jack Link’s® Jumps into Wild World of Racing with New NASCAR Partnership

 Long term weather forecast

-For the next ten days, a combination of sunny and cloudy weather is predicted.
+The weather will be unstable for the next ten days, and a mix of sunny, cloudy, rainy and stormy weather is expected.

-Temperature fluctuation will be considerable in the coming days.
-The maximum temperature will vary between 46.4°F and 69.8°F, while the lowest nightly temperature differences will be also substantial, as the minimum temperature will be between 24.8°F and 46.4°F.
+In the upcoming days, the highest temperature will vary between 73.4°F and 80.6°F, while the lowest nightly temperature fluctuation will be substantial, as the lowest temperature will range between 41°F and 60.8°F.

-With a maximum temperature of 69.8°F, Tuesday and Wednesday will be the warmest days in Oxford; today is the coldest day, with a maximum temperature of 46.4°F.
+With a maximum temperature of 80.6°F, Tuesday, Friday and Sunday will be the warmest days; the coldest day will be next Monday, with a maximum of 73.4°F.

 Recent Comments